DaithiShan/spaceambush/README.md

 #### Project Inspiration
 <span id="inspiration"></span>

-#### Yellowbelly Beer Branded Minigame - Hop Rocket
+#### Branded Minigames

-The major inspiration for this mini game (also listed in credits) is from an Irish craft beer company that developed a video game as part of their outbound marketing [Hop Rocket by Yellowbelly Beer](https://www.youtube.com/watch?v=i7G-gFBJzVk)
+A conceptual inspiration for this mini game is from an Irish beer company that developed a video game as part of their marketing.
+The company is called Yellowbelly Beer, and the game is called [Hop Rocket](https://www.youtube.com/watch?v=i7G-gFBJzVk)

 ![Hop Rocket by Yellowbelly](./assets/influences/brand-minigame.png)

-While this game is no longer available for play, it was an inspired way of engaging potential customers beyond the world of product shots, and behind-the-scenes marketing.
+While this game is no longer available for play, I thought it was an interesting way of engaging a customerbase.

-The craft beer company had minimum impact on Space Ambush in terms of functionality and presentation, but a big impact in terms of design concept.

 #### Dovile Krasnickaite - Whack-A-Monster